PCRedHot/Accounting-System/README.md

 **Transaction** is the most powerful function with great flexibility that we provide in our program

-It can help you to create transactions between existing personal accounts, recording revenue and expense with the outside
+It can help you to create transfer between existing personal accounts, recording revenue and expense with the outside on specific date.

-The transactions with **date** it stored can be sorted
+The transactions it stored can be sorted

+    Which kinds of transaction you want to record?
+    1. Expense
+    2. Revenue
+    3. Asset transfer

+    Please enter transaction infomation
+    Date (YYYYMMDD): 20190405
+    Asset account 1: Cash
+    Asset account 2 (input "none" if no asset account): Debit
+    Amount: 40.5
+    This transaction is created successfully!

 ## Teammembers